If you are looking to add freshness and variety to your back workouts and give yourself a new challenge, give this landmine row exercise a try.

 - Lift the barbell off the landmine attachment and hold it at your side.

-- Pause at the top of the movement, then slowly lower the barbell back to the starting position.
+- Pause at the movement’s top, then slowly lower the barbell back to the starting position.

 For More Variation, Try: Chest Supported T-Bar Row